grame-cncm/faustdoc/src/tutorials/jsfx.md

 In this JSFX backend, polyphonic voices use a voice stealing mechanism, allowing a new voice to steal the oldest one if no voice is free.

-The generated code contains a filled `@block` section that is used to look for MIDI input notes `midirecv`, thus performing expected actions :
+The generated code contains a filled `@block` section that is used to look for MIDI input notes `midirecv`, thus performing expected actions:

  - a NOTE ON message looks for an available voice (or steals the oldest one if necessary) and sets its controls
  - a NOTE OFF message looks for the voice that is playing its key to turn its gate off.

 ```
 @block